Tangentiality

 12:25 Lunch Break

-14:25 Jessie Beier & Rémy Bocquillon (Assistant Professor, Concordia University Montréal, Art Education & Lecturer, Catholic University of Eichstätt-Ingoldstadt, Sociology) Cursory Touches: Algorithmic Mediation as Tangential Conjuring
+14:25 jessie beier & Rémy Bocquillon (Assistant Professor, Concordia University Montréal, Art Education & Lecturer, Catholic University of Eichstätt-Ingoldstadt, Sociology) Cursory Touches: Algorithmic Mediation as Tangential Conjuring

 15:05 Coffee Break